Joint Local Plan 2041

 - South Oxfordshire Local Plan 2035 (adopted December 2020)

 - Vale of White Horse LPP1 (adopted December 2016) and LPP2 (October 2019)

-The Joint Local Development Scheme (LDS) sets out the timetable for producing new planning policy documents, including key production and public consultation stages.
+The Joint Local Development Scheme (LDS) can be found here.
+This was approved in March 2021, and sets out the timetable for producing new planning policy documents, including key production and public consultation stages.
 This is the first joint LDS that covers South Oxfordshire and Vale of White Horse District Councils.

 The Joint Local Plan governance arrangements, August 2021, can be found here.
 This document sets out the operational and decision-making structures for the Joint Local Plan 2041.

 Call for Land and Buildings Available for Change

 ***The exercise has now closed, if you had difficulty submitting your site through our online form, please email email@example.com***

 The ‘Call for Land and Buildings Available for Change’ is an invitation to landowners, agents, developers, community groups and others who are interested in having land considered for a range of different uses, to submit information to the councils on the sites they would like to be assessed as part of the Joint Local Plan.